tri-cods/html-css/sections/elements.md

 	  This is also a paragraph
 	</p>

 Elements which have an opening and closing tag can have other elements inside them.
-Inside the paragraph element below is a strong element, which emphasizes the included text by bolding it.
+Inside the paragraph element below is a strong element, which emphasizes the included text by making it bold.

 	<p>
 	  When I came home from school, I saw he had <strong>stolen</strong> my chocolate pudding.
 	</p>e

 Other elements have self-closing tags as with the image element below.
-These tags are also called **void tags** These elements don't require a separate closing tag, and these tags don't require a closing tag because you wouldn't add an element into this element.
+These tags are also called **void tags**.
+These elements don't require a separate closing tag.
+These tags don't require a closing tag because you wouldn't add an element into this element.

 	<img src="image.jpeg">